 The cushions Ian provides for the kit are only 2 inches thick; not as plush as we would like for sleeping on.
 He recommends blow up camping pads for sleeping and his cushions for day/work use and while we think his solution is a good one, we want our one cushion/mattress to serve both purposes.

-We’re considering the Exped SIM Comfort Duo 7.5.
+We purchased the Exped SIM Comfort Duo 7.5.
 It completely covers the bed platform which is 48 inches wide.
 It’s also durable enough to stay inflated for everyday use.
-The Exped appears to easily fold in half lengthwise and clips together with hooks and loops.
+The Exped also easily folds in half lengthwise and clips together with hooks and loops.
 This feature is great because we can use the same pad as the bench cushion.
 Fully inflated, the pad is 3 inches thick.
-We think we’ll still have plenty of headroom even when sitting up in bed.
+We still have plenty of headroom even when sitting up in bed.

 We’re currently in Flagstaff, Arizona finishing up a press trip for dapperQ and are headed to Colorado Springs next to get our van outfitted with a Wayfarer Van Conversion Kit!
 We spent a lot of time researching the correct vehicle for us and we’re hoping that the Wayfarer is just as good a fit.
 We have every reason to believe it will be and are more than a little excited about it!